Discernment Entry 15 of 25

 Discernment requires deliberate interruption: seeking sources outside the feed, using search intentionally, reading long-form work, speaking with real people, and exposing oneself to serious disagreement that was not selected for maximum reaction.

 People often grant algorithmic authority without noticing.
 If a result appears first, it feels more credible.
 If a video is recommended, it feels relevant.
 If a product is highly rated, it feels safe.
-If many people engage, it feels important.
+If many people engage, it feels significant.
 If a model outputs an answer fluently, it feels knowledgeable.

 The golden rule asks whether you would want decisions affecting your life made by people who treated algorithmic visibility as evidence without further examination.